django-helpdesk/django-helpdesk/README.rst

 --------------------------------

-If you are upgrading from a previous version of `django-helpdesk` that used migrations, get an up to date version of the code base (eg by using `git pull` or `pip install --upgrade django-helpdesk`) then migrate the database::
+If you are upgrading from a previous version of `django-helpdesk` that used migrations, get an up to date version of the code base (eg-by using `git pull` or `pip install --upgrade django-helpdesk`) then migrate the database::

     python manage.py migrate helpdesk --db-dry-run # DB untouched python manage.py migrate helpdesk

-Lastly, restart your web server software (eg Apache) or FastCGI instance, to ensure the latest changes are in use.
+Lastly, restart your web server software (eg-Apache) or FastCGI instance, to ensure the latest changes are in use.

 Unfortunately we are unable to assist if you are upgrading from a